hal/docs/release-coordination/versions/README.md

-# HAL Releases
+## Released Versions

-This page shows a version matrix for the various HAL releases and how they relate to WildFly and EAP releases.
+This page shows the version matrix for the various HAL releases and how they relate to WildFly and EAP releases.
 Both the release stream (w/ extensions) and the core console (w/o extensions) are listed.

-## WildFly
+### WildFly

 WildFly Version | Release Stream | Core Console | Issue | Released
 --- | --- | --- | ---| ---